-If you’re homestead blogging or journaling, chances are you’re taking notes on important things.
-This could include which crops work best in your yard, which crops work best in certain beds or spots on your yard, which season is easiest to raise certain animals, and which aspects of your setups are costing you the most money.
+If you’re blogging or journaling about your homestead adventures, chances are you’re taking notes on important things.
+This could include which crops work best in your yard, which crops work best in certain beds or spots in your yard, which season is easiest to raise certain animals, and which aspects of your setups are costing you the most money.
 One of the best ways to learn is to fail and reflect.
 It also improves your likelihood of remembering what you’ve learned if you write it down.

 For example, I recently started documenting information on breeding our rabbits, when their expected birthing day is after mating, etc. I now know that our doe, “Thump”, drinks an amazing amount of water while pregnant and hates using the nest I give her.
-Our second doe, “Mama”, doesn’t increase her water intake but is much more eager to eat and she loves her nest and prefers to prepare it about 2-3 days before her expected due date.
+Our second doe, “Mama”, doesn’t increase her water intake but is much more eager to eat.
+She loves her nest and prefers to prepare it about 2-3 days before her expected due date.
 When you document details like this it makes your life so much easier.
-It takes away the “wonder” aspect that, although sometimes fun, can be a real nuisance at times.
-It’s been great to have tools to aid me in guessing if my doe’s pregnancy “took” or not.
+It takes away the “wonder” aspect that, although sometimes fun, can be a real nuisance.

-As mentioned earlier, I’m currently running our homestead alone while my husband brings in the funds to make it all possible.
+I’m currently running our homestead alone while my husband brings in the funds to make it all possible.
 We hope for him to one day have a larger role out in the yard and that means I’ll have to show him the ropes.
-We’ll also have kids one day so I’ll be teaching multiple people how to run this acre and a quarter of land in the future.
-Can you just imagine how nice it will be to have this blog in 5, 10, 15 years?
-It’ll be like my own personal family textbook on homesteading at The Green Acre Homestead.
+Can you just imagine how nice it will be to have this blog at that time?
+It’ll be like my own personal family textbook on homesteading.

-I really can promise you that won’t regret journaling, blogging, taking notes, whatever you want to call it when it comes to your homestead.
-I especially urge new-to-it-all homesteaders to do it but if you’re a seasoned homesteader and you’re not already documenting your experiences, it isn’t too late to start!
+I promise you won’t regret homestead blogging and especially urge new-to-it-all homesteaders to do it.
+If you’re a seasoned homesteader and you’re not already documenting your experiences, it isn’t too late to start!